ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 \ (49)

 The total S(Q) is computed as a weighted sum similar to the one used for the total g(r).
-In the case of the analysis ‘X-ray Static structure factor', the Q-dependence of the atomic form factors is taken into account in this weighted sum.
+In the case of the analysis 'X-ray Static structure factor', the Q-dependence of the atomic form factors is taken into account in this weighted sum.